Nipissing Serenity Hospice and Medical Assistance in Dying (MAiD)

 Yes.
 There are options to access MAiD in North Bay.
 These include the hospital, in the community and in long term care.

 Hospice palliative care as provided by Nipissing Serenity Hospice is all about providing a peaceful, caring and supportive environment where quality end of life care is honoured in a compassionate and holistic manner.
-A relatively small number of patients choose MAiD particularly when they are able to receive quality hospice palliative care.
+A relatively small number of residents choose MAiD particularly when they are able to receive quality hospice palliative care.

 Q: Will Nipissing Serenity Hospice reconsider its decision on MAiD?